Designs via Free Probability: Designs for ETH class of operators

 To derive Eq.~\eqref{eq:long-time-free}, we use the result of Ref.~\cite{pappalardi2022eigenstate, pappalardi2023general}, which showed that, when ETH holds, free-cumulants can be rewritten in a simple form in terms of matrix elements of the operators $A$ and $B$ in the Hamiltonian eigenbasis

 Here the indices $i_l$ and $\bar{i}_l$ label the eigenstates of the Hamiltonian and $E_i$ their energies --- we labeled as $\bar{i}$ the eigenstates that correspond to a backward evolution.
-If we were not restricting the sum to pairwise distinct set of indices, the above would simply be an expansion of the $2k$-OTOC.
+Eq.\eqref{eq:k-OTOC-FF-expansion} shall be considered as a part of the ETH ansatz itself, it has been heuristically argued in Ref.\cite{pappalardi2022eigenstate}.
+If we were not restricting the sum to a pairwise distinct set of indices, the above would simply be an expansion of the $2k$-OTOC.
 The non-trivial aspect is that restricting the sum to pairwise distinct indices isolates the contribution of the $2k$th free cumulant to the OTOC~\cite{pappalardi2023general,pappalardi2022eigenstate}.

 When averaging over time in a sufficiently long time window (which we further discuss below), only terms satisfying \be \sum_{l=1}^k E_{i_l} = \sum_{l=1}^k E_{\bar{i}_l} \ee survive.
 Furthermore, if the system is chaotic, we can assume that there will not be exact resonances in the spectrum and the only way to achieve the equality above is to have the set $\{i_l\}$ be a permutation of the set $\{\bar{i}_l\}$.
 Therefore, under these assumptions, all the terms in the expansion~\eqref{eq:k-OTOC-FF-expansion} vanish upon time integration.
 Concurrently, the factorization~\eqref{eq:k-OTOC-result-beta} applies to the $(2k)$-OTOCs of ETH operators in $\mathcal A$. \\ This is one of the main results of this paper: we have shown that ETH implies that chaotic time-evolution generates arbitrary $k$-free observables for all finite $k$.